-There is no impact of the incorporation of the associates within the group cash flow statement, therefore, no cash flow statement is noted within the Group Accounts.
-The cash flow of the group is equal to the cash flow of the council, as shown on page 37.
+The incorporation of the associates and subsidiaries within the group cash flow statement is immaterial, therefore, no cash flow statement is noted within the Group Accounts.

+The Council's cashflow is noted on page 39.

 Notes to the Group Accounts